accosmin-org/libnano/docs/solver.md

 * "Numerical Optimization", J. Nocedal, S. Wright, 2006

 Each concept involved in the optimization procedure is mapped to a particular interface.
-Most relevant are the **function_t** and the **solver_t** interfaces.
-The builtin implementations can be accessed programatically in C++ using the associated factory or by running the command line utility **app/info** like described below.
+Most relevant are the [function_t](../include/nano/function.h) and the [solver_t](../include/nano/solver.h) interfaces.
+The builtin implementations can be accessed programatically in C++ using the associated factory or by running the command line utility [app/info](../app/info.cpp) like described below.

 #### Function

 The function to minimize must be an instance of *function_t*.
 The user needs to implement the evaluation of the function value and gradient.
-The following piece of code extracted from ```example/src/minimize.cpp``` defines a quadratic function of arbitrary dimensions:
+The following piece of code extracted from the [example](../example/src/minimize.cpp) defines a quadratic function of arbitrary dimensions:

 ```
 #include <nano/function.h>